theFlawlessHack/gwc-prework-ios/01_InfoApp/README.md

 This is an informational app designed to introduce students to Xcode and setting up screens within a storyboard file.

+## Code Analysis
+Within this section, files which have a deep code line by line analysis
+* [GifController](https://github.com/thetealpickle/gwc-student-resources/blob/master/01_InfoApp/infoapp/Controller/GifController.swift): Showing a Gif through a WKWebView

 ## Key Lessons
 Within this section, key points to keep in mind to recreate this application.